Superstar effect: Impact on ratings and attendance

-Superstars in the National Basketball Association: Economic Value and Policy, a research paper written by Jerry Hausman and Gregory Leonard, analyzes television ratings, merchandise sales and game attendance to determine the economic value of superstars in the NBA.
+"Superstars in the National Basketball Association: Economic Value and Policy", a research paper written by Jerry Hausman and Gregory Leonard, analyzes television ratings, merchandise sales and game attendance to determine the economic value of superstars in the NBA.
 The study determines that Michael Jordan was worth over $50 million to other teams in the NBA.
 In addition to Jordan, superstars such as Magic Johnson and Larry Bird also had a large impact on attendance in games which they played.
 The final results of the study determine that when a superstar plays in a game, this creates positive externalities for the opposing team.
 This is due to the team receiving benefits which they are not paying for.

 Examples of the effect which superstars have on attendance and television ratings are not limited to the NBA.
 Another prevalent example is within the PGA Tour.
-The research paper Superstars, Uncertainty of Outcome, and PGA Tour Television Ratings, finds that ratings for the PGA Tour are driven primarily by stars.
+The research paper "Superstars, Uncertainty of Outcome, and PGA Tour Television Ratings", finds that ratings for the PGA Tour are driven primarily by stars.
 This is more clearly shown using the 2014 US Open as an example.
 Martin Kaymer dominated the tournament, however television ratings were shockingly low.
 The study compares this to Tiger Woods dominant win at the 2000 US Open, where he was victorious by 15 strokes.
 Although it was evident that Woods would win the tournament, ratings were much higher than they were in 2014.
-This shows the presence of a superstar effect in golf, especially when Tiger Woods is competing.
-In the conducted research variables indicating the presence of Tiger Woods and Phil Mickelson were statistically significant, whereas variables showing how much the leader is ahead, and the total number of competitors was not significant, further showing that stars are the true driving factor for ratings on the PGA Tour.
+This suggests the presence of a superstar effect in golf, especially when Tiger Woods was competing.
+In the conducted research variables indicating the presence of Tiger Woods and Phil Mickelson were statistically significant, whereas variables showing how much the leader is ahead, and the total number of competitors were not significant, further showing that stars are the true driving factor for ratings on the PGA Tour.